If you made a mistake on your law school application or did not disclose something you should have, you may request to amend your application.

 Character and Fitness Guidelines for Bar Admission

-Though character and fitness guidelines may vary from state to state, the Colorado Office of Attorney Admissions has released a set of guidelines they use when reviewing applications for bar admission.
-These guidelines state that a basis for denying the applicant due to lack of character may exist if his or her record tends to show a “deficiency in honesty, integrity, judgment, trustworthiness, diligence, reliability, or capacity to practice law.”
+Character and fitness guidelines may vary from state to state.
+The relevant rule in Colorado is Rule 208.1 (you may need to scroll down to access the Rule).
+This Rule states that a basis for denying the applicant due to lack of character may exist if his or her record tends to show a “deficiency in honesty, integrity, judgment, trustworthiness, diligence, reliability or capacity to practice law.”

 One factor that the Colorado Office of Attorney Admissions looks at, for example, is whether the information you provided on your law school application is consistent with the information in your bar application.
 Learn more about why you need to provide your law school application when applying for the bar.